akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 * You begin by adding a variable and assigning a particular type (Currency, Number, or Text).
 * You can “extract” data from a selected “source” (e.g., Payload, Header, or Param), or “derive” data by selecting an expression type and defining an expression of how you want to extract data.
 * Payload source types provide an option for testing the response message.
-XPath examples are provided for Payload source options, and expression examples are provided for simple and spring expression types.
+XPath, JsonPath, and RegEX examples are provided for Payload source options, and expression examples are provided for simple and spring expression types.

 ##### Configuration Options

 * **Variables Table** – Holds the variables used by other variables, dimensions, or metrics.
 The table cells are editable.
 	* **Name** – Variable name.
 	* **Description** – Variable description.
 This field is optional.
-	* **Type** – Drop down menu of available types of variables including Currency, Number, Location, Text, Date, and Multi-Valued.
+	* **Type** – Drop down menu of available types of variables including 3 LETTER COUNTRY CODE, AREA NAME, AREA POSTAL CODE, CITY, CONTINENT, COUNT, COUNTRY ABBREVIATION NAME, COUNTY, CURRENCY, DATE, IP-ADDRESS, KEY-NAME, LAT-LONG, NUMBER, SIZE, STATE, TEXT, TIME.
 * **Add** – Adds a new row in the Variables table.
 * **Delete** – Deletes the selected row.
 Any variable, dimension, or metric definitions that reference the deleted variable will be deleted.
 * **Extract** – Radio button displays the Extraction Instructions for the highlighted row in the Variables table.
 	* **Source** – Drop down for selecting the Request Header, Response Payload, Response Header, Fault Payload, Fault Header, Form Param, Path Param, and Query Param.
 	* **Multi-Valued** – Check-box enables the Multi-Valued Aggregation Pull.
 Options include Number of Records, Get First, and Get Last.
 	* **Path** - Specify the method used to identify the location of the structure using XPath, JsonPath, or RegEx path languages.
+	* **Name (text box)** - Enter query or path parameter name to extract from.
+Only visible if the Source is Query Param, Form Param, or Path Param.
+	*  **Name (drop-down)** - Select area of header to extract from.
+Only visible if the Source is Header.
+	* **Test Message** -  Specify the test message to be used for testing expressions in the text box.
+Test messages are optional.
 * **Derive** – Radio button that displays the Derivation Instructions for the highlighted row in the Variables table.
 Options include Constant, Simple Expression, Spring Expression, and Operational Dimension.
-	* **Derivation** – Text box for entering a constant’s definition or an expression depending on the radio button selected.
+	* **Derivation** – For Constant, Simple Expression, or Spring Expression options, enter a definition in the text fox.
+For Operational Metric or Operational Dimension select a metric or dimension from the drop-down.
 	* Use the **Test** button to perform the expression in the Derivation Text Box against the sample message identified by the Source Pull Down.
 	* The results will display in the text box.
-* **Test Message** -  Specify the test message to be used for testing expressions in the text box.
-Test messages are optional.
 * **Apply** – Button that applies the values in the Extraction or Derivation Instructions to the selected row in the Variables table.
+* **Clear** -

 <a href="#top">back to top</a>